 Here are three moves that will increase the likelihood of getting flagged for an audit:

 - Know your forms.
 On-demand companies like Uber sometimes will issue a 1099-K form to report certain earnings.
-While a 1099-MISC only includes payments that went into our bank account, the 1099-K form includes all of the money Uber has taken out of passengers’ accounts, even the commission and fees they take which never reach your bank account.
+While a 1099-MISC only includes payments that went into our bank account, the 1099-K form includes all of the money Uber has taken out of passengers’ accounts, even the commissions and fees that Uber takes which never reach your bank account.
 So, make sure you report the gross number on your 1099-K and deduct Uber’s fees and commission as an expense.
 We’ll show you how to do this here: What is a 1099-K

 - Worried there’s a mistake on your 1099 form?
 Make sure to contact the company as early as possible to investigate and issue a corrected form.

-#2 You deduct personal mileage or business mileage you can’t prove.
+2. You deduct personal mileage, or business mileage that you can’t prove.

 The IRS zeroes-in on deductions that have been abused by taxpayers in the past.
-The mileage deduction is suspect #1 for historically over-inflated deductions.
-As a result, make sure you’re not claiming mileage that you can’t back up with either a mileage tracker like Stride Tax or a manual mileage log with odometer photos.
+When it comes to over-inflated deductions, the mileage deduction is historically suspect #1.
+Make sure you’re not claiming mileage that you can’t back up with either a mileage tracker like Stride Tax, or with a manual mileage log with odometer photos.

-- From your home to your first passenger
+- On your way to your first passenger or delivery

 - Get a mileage tracker like Stride Tax.
-You’re probably missing out on a bigger deduction.
+If you're tracking your mileage by hand, you're probably missing out on deductible mileage.
 Get Stride Tax to make sure you maximize how much mileage you write off and have the peace of mind that you can back up that deduction.

 - Haven’t been tracking all of your mileage?
 You may be able to find a safe way to prove untracked mileage.
 Here’s an article we wrote for drivers helping them claim lost, untracked miles: What to do if you weren’t tracking your mileage.

-#3 You claimed a business loss multiple years in a row.
+3. You claimed a business loss for multiple years in a row.

 Beware of claiming a business loss for consecutive years.
-This could cause the IRS to suspect you’re pursuing a hobby not a real business.
-If you’re claiming a loss, make sure you have the evidence to prove it because your return will automatically be more suspect.
+This could cause the IRS to suspect you’re deducting losses from a hobby, but not a real business.
+If you’re claiming a loss, make sure you have the evidence to prove it; your return will automatically be more suspect.
 What the IRS wants to know is that you’re honestly trying to run a business rather than pursuing a hobby and claiming it as a tax write off.
-Clear triggers are writing off a boat when you’re a rideshare driver, or deductions that don’t match your line of work.
+Clear triggers would writing off a boat when you’re a rideshare driver, or other deductions that don’t match your line of work.

 Other factors which could trigger an audit: